Privilege Type

 Creating Privileges

-When creating permissions, MySQL-based SET, SHOW, DESCRIBE, USE statements are basically included in all permissions.
+When creating privileges, MySQL-based SET, SHOW, DESCRIBE, and USE statements are included in all privileges by default.

 Administrator > Databases > DB Access Control > Privilege Type